 Multi-factor authentication (MFA) is a security enhancement that requires you to present two pieces of evidence - your credentials - upon signing in.
 These credentials can be something you know such as your password, and something you have such as an application that generates a one-time passcode.
 MFA helps protect access to data and applications by adding an extra layer of security.

-To secure your cloud account with MFA, you download an authentication application to your mobile device.
+To secure your VMware Cloud Services account with MFA, you download an authentication application to your mobile device.
 This creates a virtual MFA device.
 The application generates a six-digit authentication code that is compatible with the time-based, one-time password standard.
 You use this code together with your VMware ID and password to log in to cloud services.

 When you set up MFA for your account, you receive a set of 10 recovery codes.
 Save these codes to a safe place.
 You'll need them to sign in if you don't have your MFA device near by, or if you have lost it.